IgnacioMLS/IP-tRNA/README.md

 - picardtools
 - Python packages: pysamstats, pysam, tkinter

-All these programs can be downloaded and installed manually or using the "Download dependencies" button included in the Graphical User Interface (GUI).
+All these requirements can be downloaded and installed manually or using the "Download dependencies" button included in the Graphical User Interface (GUI).

 # EXPLANATION OF THE GUI